-Every month, we will highlight a popular dog breed at risk for arthritis.
-We will talk about what we love about them, as well as reflect on how to keep them healthy.
-Old English Dogs are large, playful, and full of energy.
-Here is what you need to know about this breed, including how to care for the dog and all the hair, plus keeping them happy and healthy!
+We love all dog breeds but we highlight popular ones that are at high risk for arthritis.
+We talk about what we love about them, as well as reflect on how to keep them healthy.
+Old English Dogs (often abbreviated as OEDs) are large, playful dogs that are full of energy.
+Here is what you need to know about this breed, including how to care for the dog and all the hair, plus keeping them happy, healthy and active!

 When we think of the beautiful, rolling English countryside, some might imagine the Old English Sheepdog (OES for short) running through the hills, herding sheep.
 Some may remember OES as the star in the original movie, “Walt Disney’s Shaggy Dog.”
 The reality is this dog is different than the vision we have of them.
 Part Bulldog and part Collie, the OES is not necessarily old, English or even a sheep dog.
 Today’s OES still has the trademark shaggy coat and a peak-a-boo hairstyle, but they are in the homes around the globe and they are not usually herding sheep.